biocarl/til-biocarl/README.md

         -   a WAF for instance would keep track of malicous IP\'s dynamically and block those once a certain pattern in requests is identified

 # 📅 28.04.2022 Networking: OSI Model 101
 - OSI := open systems interconnection, is a communication standard between computers
 - when OSI layer is used
     - characterizing network issues
     - categorizing cyber threats
 - split up in 7 layers
     - Layer 7 (Application): *All the common protocolls like HTTP, FTP, TELNET, SMTP*
     - Layer 6 (Presentation): *Responsible for converting incoming data so that the application understands its content and translating outgoing data so that it conforms to the protocoll standard.
 This also includes things like encryption, and compression of data*
     - Layer 5 (Session): TBD
     - Layer 4 (Transport): TBD
     - Layer 3 (Network): TBD
     - Layer 2 (Data Link): TBD
     - Layer 1 (Physical): TBD

 # 📅 28.04.2022 JUnit: Tags

 - helps you to filter for certain annotated tests (include/exclude)
--   Use `@Tag` on either class or method level
+- use `@Tag` on either class or method level
--   in Maven Surefire Plugin use:
+- in Maven Surefire Plugin use
 ``` {.xml}
 <configuration>
         <groups>group3</groups>